deeplearninglab21/GAP-LSTM/README.md

 Then, just run `python results-collector.py` from the same folder.
 The results will be output in **results.csv**.
 For convenience, this file is already provided in this repository.

+The source code of GAP-LSTM as well as the competitors is currently undergoing a polishing and readability procedure.
+It will be published as soon as it is completed, along with a complete and detailed description of how to run the models.
+We will also provide a simple driver program to run the experiments.